-The Ag/NR department has many programs; some are extremely difficult to recruit for due to the expertise required.
+The Ag/NR department has many programs; some are extremely difficult to recruit for due to the specialty expertise required.
 Prior to the district wide course reductions, the department interviewed individuals for the adjunct pool on a yearly basis and more often if needed.
 Those disciplines, which require extensive specialty expertise, may only draw a handful of applicants to the pool.
-With budget and corresponding schedule reductions, the number of adjunct faculty given teaching assignments each semester continues to decline.
+The Ag/NR department interviewed 6 out of 9 disciplines for the adjunct pool.